"I noticed you're the VP of Sales at [Company]..."

 - Significant hiring spike

-Tier 3: Growth Signals (use within 30 days)
+Tier 3: Growth Signals (act within 30 days)

 - New office or market expansion